Mitch Landrieu: Humanitarian causes

 In coordination with and support from bipartisan mayors across the country, Mayor Landrieu sought to reinvigorate the organization, develop and execute a much more aggressive and strategic media operation, and better deploy its existing assets and those of its coalition partners around a new “Agenda for the Future,” which focusing on security and opportunity.
 Landrieu has also been highly engaged in major international coalitions of cities such as 100 Resilient Cities, the Global Covenant of Mayors on Climate Change & Energy and C40.

 In 2018, the John F. Kennedy Library Foundation awarded Landrieu its prestigious Profile in Courage Award for his leadership in removing four Confederate monuments in New Orleans, highlighting in the award announcement his candid reflections on the moment and its place in history.
 He is the author of the New York Times bestseller In the Shadow of Statues: A White Southerner Confronts History.

 In a 2016 Politico survey of Mayors across America, his peers praised him as the leader “who engineered the biggest turnaround.”
 Politico wrote, “Mitch Landrieu is enjoying what is widely hailed as one of the most successful mayorships in America, leading efforts on public health, infrastructure and a personal crusade against gun violence.”
 He was listed as #18 on the 2017 Politico 50 list.

+White House Senior Advisor

+On May 5, 2023, he appeared on TV to field questions on the White House response to the national debt limit deadline, the banking crisis and the state of the U.S. economy with special attention to the April 2023 better than expected jobs metric.
+Mr. Landrieu held a press conference on the debt limit crisis the next week.

 Personal life

 Landrieu is married to Cheryl P. Landrieu, also an attorney.
-The couple has five children.
+They have five children.